bfirner/essays/presentations/2025-03-regularizers/regularizers.md

 ## The Solution: L2 Penalty

-* Add the square of each weight in the network
+* Add the square of each weight in the network to the loss
 * Formally:
   * $\sum^k_{i=1} w_{i}^2$
 * The loss is the derivative of that: